nikunjlad/Interpretability-in-Image-Classification-Techniques/docs/chapters/chap1/introduction.rst

 understand what is interpretability in general and its need in understanding black box models.
 We try to understand the bias in AI which is prevalent due to the inherent nature of human bias(which apparently gets passed on to machines in their underlying algorithms).
 Since the field of computer vision is very vast, we decide to apply our interpretability methods on a specific domain, in our case Image Segmentation.
-The following set of chapters help us get a fair idea of Semantic, Instance and Panoptic Segmentation Techniques.
-We then see 3 algorithms which can help us understand interpretabilty in Image Segmentation techiques - Grad-CAM, Grad-CAM++ and Score-CAM.
+The following set of chapters help us get a fair idea of Semantic and Instance Segmentation
+Techniques.
+We then see 2 algorithms which can help us understand interpretabilty in Image Segmentation techiques - Grad-CAM and Grad-CAM++.
 Lastly, we reason about our observations and give a subjective conclusion based on our experiments and tests.
 Please do note, that we have made use of PyTorch, a deep learning framework developed by `Facebook AI Research (FAIR) <https://ai.facebook.com/research/>`_, for our work.